hack-gpon/hack-gpon.github.io/_ont/ont-zte-f6005v3.md

 ## Backing up ONT partitions using hardware flasher

-As we currently known, only firmware V3.0.10P3N2 from OpenFiber are able to open telnet (and make it persistent).
 It's possible to swap RAW dump between ONTs and enable access over telnet to modify some ONT parameters.

 Needed tools: